 by Mark English From time to time over the past couple of years, I have expressed reservations about certain forms of history as constituting knowledge.
 My view can, I think, be very simply stated and defended.
 It involves distinguishing different kinds of narrative from one another.
 The boundary lines in question are necessarily fuzzy.
 All the key concepts here – […]

-by Daniel A. Kaufman My discussion with Crispin Sartwell of Dickinson College on theories of truth.
-Originally aired on the Sophia program, MeaningofLife.TV, February 12, 2019.
+by Daniel A. Kaufman My discussion with Crispin Sartwell on the Analytic/Continental divide.
+Originally aired on the Sophia program, MeaningofLife.TV., April 10, 2019.

 Steve Davies gives one of the best characterizations I’ve heard of the political realignment presently occurring in the West; one that is rendering traditional Left/Right designations meaningless.
 In-depth, musically scorching documentary on the Palm Desert rock scene of the early ‘90s.
 And an article about it. https://www.desertsun.com/story/life/entertainment/music/2016/03/10/desert-rock-underground-finally-makes-limelight/81555766/ Interesting piece on Albert Camus, who I always thought was the best of […]

 by E. John Winner ____ This is first of two essays, concerning the events of the English Revolution of the 17th century.
 Why should these events concern an audience primarily interested in philosophy and philosophy’s concrete relations with contemporary culture and politics?
 The immediate answer to this is quite easily pronounced in two names: Hobbes and Locke.
 We should all […]